pearcy/ParkAPI.Solution/README.md

 _This project is an API that will list state and national parks.
 It have full CRUD functionality, pagination and documentation of API endpoints._

 * Full CRUD functionality.
-* Further exploration of one of the following objectives: authentication, versioning, pagination, Swagger documentation, or CORS.
+* Pagination.
-* Complete documentation of API endpoints and the further exploration you did.
+* API endpoints instructions.

 ## Specifications